Skip Navigation

 Kimberly J. Davies, MD

-Medical Director, Jimmy Fund Clinic, and Program Leader for Pediatric Oncology Clinical Services, Boston Children's Hospital
+Program Leader for Pediatric Oncology Clinical Services, Boston Children's Hospital

-Dr. Davies is an institute physician at Dana-Farber/Boston Children's and a member of the Hematologic Malignancy Center in the department of pediatric oncology.
+Dr. Davies is an institute physician at Dana-Farber/Boston Children's and a member of the Childhood Hematologic Malignancy Center in the department of pediatric oncology.
 She has a clinical specialty interest in non-Hodgkin lymphoma.
 Dr. Davies is also the panel chair for the National Comprehensive Cancer Network's (NCCN) guidelines committee for Pediatric Aggressive Mature B-Cell Lymphomas.
 Her professional interests include ambulatory oncology, clinical operations, and pediatric hematologic malignancies treatment.

 Susanne Baumeister, MD